Skip to content

 As a data controller, you will have to guarantee that the third-party app provider implements technical and organizational measures appropriate to the type of personal data at hand to prevent data breaches or unauthorized data losses.

 When you first install an app, you will be asked to give permission for access to different categories of personal data.
-It is best to go through each category of data that a third-party app asks to access and evaluate whether collection of customers’ data is necessary.
+It is best to go through each data category that a third-party app asks to access and evaluate whether it’s necessary.

 The most trustworthy and best Shopify Apps will only request what's absolutely necessary.

-• Review the apps’ Privacy Policy and Terms & Conditions
+2. Review the Apps’ Privacy Policy and Terms & Conditions

 Shopify requires all approved apps listed in the Shopify App Store to provide a privacy policy that explains the collection and use of personal data.